 Start your day with these healthy and delicious Banana Cranberry Oat Muffins.
 Full of amazing flavour, these muffins make a great breakfast.

-Oh yes, and before I forget, these keep well at room temperature for 2 days or up to 4 days in the fridge.
-You could also freeze the muffins for up to 3 months…just thaw out individual muffins as needed.
+These muffins will keep well at room temperature for 2 days or up to 4 days in the fridge.
+You could also freeze the muffins for up to 3 months.
+Just thaw out individual muffins as needed.

-Okay I am off to the kitchen to grab one of these muffins to have with my coffee...I hope that you will be doing the same soon
+I am off to the kitchen to grab one of these muffins to go with my coffee...I hope you will do the same soon

 - 2 eggs at room temperature